Windows App: Upload Documents

 Viewing the upload history

 Not sure that you’ve uploaded all the necessary documents?
 View your upload history to find out.
 Click the UPLOAD HISTORY link to see the date, file name, client info and uploading status.
-Click CLEAR HISTORY to delete the info (this will not delete your files).
+Click CLEAR HISTORY to delete this info (this will not delete your files).

 Did this answer your question?
 Thanks for the feedback There was a problem submitting your feedback.
 Please try again later.